open-telemetry/oteps/text/entities/0256-entities-data-model.md

 ## Entity Identification

-_This section is a supplementary guideline and is not part of logical data model._

 The data model defines the structure of the entity Id field.
 This section explains how the Id field is computed.